mayuriupadhyaya/BrevityAI/README.md

 - Click the "Summarize" button.
 - Choose the target language for translation.

-> 503 errors: Many of the hosted models take a second to warm up from a cold start.
+> Many of the hosted models take a second to warm up from a cold start.
 You may encounter a 503 error the first time you call a model Wait about 20 seconds and try again!

 ## Contributing